bump-sh/docs/src/_guides/bump-sh-tutorials/mocking-with-microcks.md

 Getting a collection is a handy first example, but next lets try working with resources.

-Microcks uses examples with a particular naming contention, pairing up request examples and response examples with the same name.
-The naming convention is is `<resource>_<id>`, so sticking with the Train Travel API, we could do this:
+Microcks uses examples with a particular naming convention, pairing up request examples and response examples with the same name.
+As a best practice, the naming convention could `<resource>_<id>`, so sticking with the Train Travel API, we could do this:

 ```yaml
  /bookings/{bookingId}: